 2 10.0.0.1 8 msec 5 msec *

-The traceroute command output shows that router R4’s path to 10.0.1.1 crosses router R3, then R1 before reaching that IP address.
-The accumulative OSPF cost equals the sum of the costs of R4’s G0/0 (10), R3’s G0/0 (10), and R1’s loopback0 (1) interfaces.
-Therefore, R4’s path cost to R1’s loopback0 interface is 21, as shown in the show ip route command below.
+The output of the traceroute command shows that the path of router R4 to the IP address 10.0.1.1 crosses routers R3 and R1.
+The cumulative OSPF cost is the sum of R4’s G0/0 (10), R3’s G0/0 (10), and R1’s loopback0 (1) interface costs.
+Therefore, the path cost from R4 to R1’s loopback0 interface is 21, as shown by the show ip route command below.

 R4# show ip route 10.0.1.1